DecentraLabsCom/Lab-Metadata/README.md

 ```

-As $labId$, the provider's address is not considered part of the metadata, but can be obtained with the IERC721 standard ownerOf(tokenId/labId) function.
-Ownership of laboratories within DecentraLabs is maintained by the ProviderFacet smart contract, where owners are designated as "providers."
+The provider's address is not considered part of the metadata (as it happens with $id$), but it can be obtained with the IERC721 standard ownerOf(tokenId/labId) function.
+If the provider's name is needed, a query to the ProviderFacet smart contract is required.

 Metadata is divided between two storage models: on-chain and off-chain.